MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr.md

 ## On-demand DR cluster configuration

 This solution offers the least resiliency (highest RPO and RTO), is the lowest in cost and highest in effort.
 In this configuration, there is no DR cluster.
 Continuous export of &quot;curated&quot; data (unless raw and intermediate data is also required) should be configured to a storage account that is configured GRS or geo redundant.
 A DR cluster is spun up in the event of a DR scenario and DDLs, configuration and policies, processes etc are applied, data is ingested from storage into.
-With regards to ingesting from Azure storage, further diligence is required to avoid hydrating the hot cache with cold data - the data needs to be ingested with the ingestion property – &quot;[kustoCreationTime](https://docs.microsoft.com/azure/data-explorer/kusto/management/data-ingestion/eventgrid)&quot; to over-ride the ingestion time that defaults to system time.
-Due diligence detailed at the beginning of section 9.0 is crucial for success for this configuration.
+The data needs to be ingested with the ingestion property – &quot;[kustoCreationTime](https://docs.microsoft.com/azure/data-explorer/kusto/management/data-ingestion/eventgrid)&quot; to over-ride the ingestion time that defaults to system time.

 The diagram below provides a pictorial overview of the configuration.